Mark Cameron

 To sign a Fixed-Price contract, you need to have all the necessary documentation for the project.
 It should include technical specifications, workflows, wireframes, user journey maps, etc. The contract has to include the service provider’s and the client’s duties and areas of responsibility in detail (deliver data, quality standards), as well as the budget.

-Milestone-Based model (a mixed model)
+Milestone-Based model (mixed model)

 Finally, something between Fixed-Price contracts and Time and Materials contracts: a mixed model, also known as a Milestone-Based model.